aerobounce/homebrew-mpv-build/README.md

     Install HEAD version
 ```

 # Todo
 - [x] Option to use `ffmpeg` instead of `aerobounce/ffmpeg-fdk-aac/ffmpeg`
+- [ ] Add more build options
-- [ ] Apply patches to cocoa backend if needed
+- [ ] Apply patches to cocoa backend if needed?

 # Differences from homebrew-core's mpv
 - No bottles, build only.